pitt-miskov-zivanov-lab/VIOLIN/README.md

 VIOLIN, stands for **V**ersatile **I**nteraction **O**rganizing to **L**everage **I**nformation in **N**etworks, is a tool written with python used to automatically classify and judge literature-extracted interactions from machine readers or interactions retrieved from database by comparing them to existing curated models.
 This comparison can help identify key interactions in the context of model.

 ## Note
 This repository is primarily hold for reproducing results reported in paper.
-To use the latest version or access the user-interface, please access them through [UI](http://boheme-alb-616936326.us-east-1.elb.amazonaws.com/violin) and switch branch to [webdev](https://github.com/pitt-miskov-zivanov-lab/VIOLIN/tree/webdev).
+To use the latest version or access the user-interface, please access them through the [link](http://boheme-alb-616936326.us-east-1.elb.amazonaws.com/violin) or by switching branch to [webdev](https://github.com/pitt-miskov-zivanov-lab/VIOLIN/tree/webdev).

 ## Repo Contents